kubernetes-sigs/kustomize/cmd/config/docs/commands/run-fns.md

 	spec:
 	  configField: configValue

-  In the preceding example, 'kustomize config run example/' would identify the function by the metadata.annotations.[config.kubernetes.io/function] field.
+  In the preceding example, 'kustomize fn run example/' would identify the function by the metadata.annotations.[config.kubernetes.io/function] field.
 It would then write all Resources in the directory to a container stdin (running the gcr.io/example/examplefunction:v1.0.1 image).
 It would then write the container stdout back to example/, replacing the directory file contents.

-  See `kustomize help config docs-fn` for more details on writing functions.
+  See `kustomize help cfg docs-fn` for more details on writing functions.

 ### Examples

-kustomize config run example/
+kustomize fn run example/